skylersaucedo/s3-layer/README.md

 ### Prerequisites

 Python 3.11 is required to run this project.
-It is recommended to use a virtual environment to run this project.
+It is also strongly recommended to use a virtual environment.

 ```bash
 python -m venv venv